 Which is to say, with these echoes and references in mind, we can readily reflect on the idea that a Catholic priest is not just baptized into His death, as are all the baptized; he is also ordained into His death.

-A Catholic priest who preaches the merely partial truth of human 'service' as the entire meaning of Holy Thursday, perforce trivializes the profound sacrifice of his own life in and for his Catholic priesthood, and that of all his brother priests.
+A Catholic priest who preaches the merely partial truth of human 'service' as the entire meaning of the footwashing at Holy Thursday, perforce trivializes the profound sacrifice of his own life in and for his Catholic priesthood, and that of all his brother priests.

 It is a solemn thing to approach the supernatural altar of the One Sacrifice.
 You would die, unless Christ Himself, in an awesome divine condescension, prepares you, a mere human male, to act in His Person.